by CancerConnect, Medically Reviewed by Dr. C.H. Weaver M.D. 7/2022

 I had chemotherapy treatments every three weeks, which left me bald.
 I hated wearing wigs; they were just too high maintenance for me.
 When I wore scarves on my head, I felt everyone’s looks of sympathy because they could tell I was sick.
 On one particularly hot day, I asked my boyfriend if he minded if I took my scarf off.
 Of course he didn’t mind, but when I did I felt naked, like I was topless or something.
 The next morning I made a decision.
 I rode my bike to the tattoo shop and had a dragon tattooed on my head.
 Dragons are a symbol of strength and protection.
 With my head decorated I didn’t feel naked being bald, and no one gave me looks of sympathy anymore.
 In fact they looked at me like I was a badass, which was pretty cool.

 Six months after I started chemo, I got the news that I was cancer-free.
-Sadly, in 2008 I was again diagnosed with ovarian cancer.
+Sadly I was again diagnosed with ovarian cancer.
 This time it was a new cell type.
 I had to have a complete hysterectomy and more chemotherapy.
-That spring I was elected to the board of directors of the HERA Women’s Cancer Foundation (see profile on page 58), and I was declared cancer-free once again on May 12, 2009.
+That spring I was elected to the board of directors of the HERA Women’s Cancer Foundation and I was declared cancer-free once again.
 Less than three months later, I rode my bike 540 miles from Burlington, Vermont, to Palmerton, Pennsylvania, in one of the country’s most challenging organized rides.

 What started out as a completely surreal experience has turned into an incredible journey.
 I have learned some big lessons from my cancer experience: